software-students-fall2023/2-web-app-exercise-team1-pt-2/README.md

 If you have not installed any of these:

-- in your temrinal type pip3 install -r requirements.txt
+- in your terminal type pip3 install -r requirements.txt

 Next:
 - add .env file to your local repository similar to [.env_example.txt](.env_example.txt)